Ayyappa Paniker: Personal life

 He died in Thiruvananthapuram (Trivandrum) on 23 August 2006 at the age of 76 and was survived by his wife and two children.
 He was cremated the following day in his native village, Kavalam, in a plot he had set apart twelve years ago for the purpose, on the western side of his traditional family house, Olickal tharavad.
 The house finds reference in several of his works, especially in his poem 'Kavalam' in the anthology Pathumanippookkal.

 Legacy

 Ayyapa Foundation was formed in 2006 in Thiruvananthapuram, to promote his work and Malayalam poetry.
 The January 2007 issue of journal Samyukta, was dedicated entirely to him, it contained 10 critical essays on him and his work, besides three collections of his verse in English translation, one of which, Poetry at Midnight published for the first time.
 It also contained a 36-page bibliography of his oeuvre.
 In September 2009, Sitakant Mahapatra delivered the "Ayyappa Paniker commemorative speech 2009" at Thiruvananthapuram.
+Every thing is past tense by Rati Saxena, the first book written by Rati Saxena about Ayyappa paniker. she has translated his 5 books in to HIndi.
 The popular poetry journal Poetry Chain was established by Gopi Kottoor in memory of Ayyappa Paniker.